-Task Name/Course Requirement/Course Outcome Date Task Initially Due Action Required by Student Date to be Completed by Assessment Task 4: In Class Presentation 24/03/2021 Complete task and submit by due date.
+Task Name/Course Requirement/Course Date Task Action Required by Student Date to be Outcome Initially Due • • Completed by Assessment Task 4: In Class Presentation 24/03/2021 Complete task and submit by due date.
 Student must organise an appropriate date with the classroom teacher to present their work to the class 29/04/2021

 James has failed to complete, submit and present the his assessment by the original due date.
 Please discuss the matter with James and contact the he School if further information or clarification is needed.
-Yours sincerely, Mr A Tims Music Teacher 4 April 2021 Mr J Smith Faculty Head Teacher Arts Ms B Brown Deputy Principal ty Principal, Supervising Assessment & Reporting Requirements for the satisfactory completion of f a Preliminary Course I have received the letter dated 4 April 2021 indicated completed Music. ating that James Scott is in danger of not having satisfactorily I am aware that the "N" determination may make recourse. ny child ineligible to proceed to the Higher School Certificate I am also aware that this course may not appear on their Preliminary Course Record of Achievement.
-Parent/Guardian's Signature Date Student's Signature Date
+Yours sincerely, Mr A Tims Music Teacher 4 April 2021 Mr J Smith Faculty Head Teacher Arts Ms B Brown Deputy Principal Please detach this section and return to the Deput ty Principal, Supervising Assessment & Reporting f a Preliminary Course I have received the letter dated 4 April 2021 indica completed Music. ating that James Scott is in danger of not having satisfactorily I am aware that the "N" determination may make r course. my child ineligible to proceed to the Higher School Certificate I am also aware that this course may not appear on their Preliminary Course Record of Achievement.
+Parent/Guardian's Signature Date Student's Signature